Compressed sensing: History

 Compressed sensing relies on $L^1$ techniques, which several other scientific fields have used historically.
 In statistics, the least squares method was complemented by the $L^1$-norm, which was introduced by Laplace.
 Following the introduction of linear programming and Dantzig's simplex algorithm, the $L^1$-norm was used in computational statistics.
 In statistical theory, the $L^1$-norm was used by George W. Brown and later writers on median-unbiased estimators.
 It was used by Peter J. Huber and others working on robust statistics.
 The $L^1$-norm was also used in signal processing, for example, in the 1970s, when seismologists constructed images of reflective layers within the earth based on data that did not seem to satisfy the Nyquist–Shannon criterion.
 It was used in matching pursuit in 1993, the LASSO estimator by Robert Tibshirani in 1996 and basis pursuit in 1998.
-There were theoretical results describing when these algorithms recovered sparse solutions, but the required type and number of measurements were sub-optimal and subsequently greatly improved by compressed sensing.

 At first glance, compressed sensing might seem to violate the sampling theorem, because compressed sensing depends on the sparsity of the signal in question and not its highest frequency.
 This is a misconception, because the sampling theorem guarantees perfect reconstruction given sufficient, not necessary, conditions.
 A sampling method fundamentally different from classical fixed-rate sampling cannot "violate" the sampling theorem.
 Sparse signals with high frequency components can be highly under-sampled using compressed sensing compared to classical fixed-rate sampling.